mato777/py-collections/README.md

 - `chunk(size)` - Split collection into smaller chunks
 - `reverse()` - Return a new collection with items in reverse order
 - `clone()` - Return a new collection with the same items
+- `take(count)` - Return a new collection with the specified number of items (positive: from beginning, negative: from end)
 - `remove(target)` - Remove all items that match the target element or predicate (modifies collection in-place)
 - `remove_one(target)` - Remove the first occurrence of an item that matches the target element or predicate (modifies collection in-place)
 - `dump_me()` - Debug method to print collection contents (doesn't stop execution)